-We design and develop proprietary, analog-intensive, mixed-signal integrated circuits (ICs) for the communications industry.
+We design and develop proprietary, analog-intensive, mixed-signal integrated circuits (ICs) for a broad range of applications.
 Our innovative ICs can dramatically reduce the cost, size and system power requirements of the products that our customers sell to consumers.
-We currently offer ICs that can be incorporated into communications devices, such as wireless phones and modems, as well as cable and satellite set-top boxes, residential communication gateways for cable or digital subscriber line (DSL), and optical network equipment.
-Customers during fiscal 2002 or the first nine months of fiscal 2003 included Agere Systems, Ambit, Broadcom, Conexant, Echostar, Hughes Network Systems, Intel, Sagem, Samsung, Smart Link, Texas Instruments and Wavecom.
+We currently offer ICs that can be incorporated into communications devices, such as wireless phones and modems, as well as cable and satellite set-top boxes, residential communication gateways for cable or digital subscriber line (DSL), satellite radios and optical network equipment.
+With our recent acquisition of Cygnal Integrated Products, Inc. (Cygnal) we offer a family of 8-bit microcontrollers (MCUs) for use in a broad array of applications such as industrial automation and control, automotive sensors and controls, medical instrumentation, and electronic test and measurement equipment.
+Our major customers have included Agere Systems, Broadcom, Conexant/PC-TEL, Echostar, Hughes Network Systems, Intel, LGE, Sagem, Samsung, Sendo, Smart Link, Texas Instruments and Thomson.

 Our company was founded in 1996.
-Our business has grown rapidly since our inception, as reflected by our employee headcount, which increased to 416 at September 27, 2003, from 364 employees at the end of fiscal 2002 and 279 employees at the end of fiscal 2001.
-As a "fabless" semiconductor company, we rely on third-party semiconductor fabricators in Asia, and to a lesser extent the United States to manufacture the silicon wafers that reflect our IC designs.
+Our business has grown rapidly since our inception, as reflected by our employee headcount, which increased to 509 at April 3, 2004, from 486 at the end of fiscal 2003 and 364 employees at the end of fiscal 2002.
+As a "fabless" semiconductor company, we rely on third-party semiconductor fabricators in Asia, and to a lesser extent the United States, to manufacture the silicon wafers that reflect our IC designs.
 Each wafer contains numerous die, which are cut from the wafer to create a chip for an IC.
-We also rely on third-parties in Asia to assemble, package, and in some cases, test these die prior to shipment to our customers.
+We also rely on third-parties in Asia to assemble, package, and, in the majority of cases, test these die and ship these units to our customers.
 We plan to increase the amount of testing performed by such third parties, which we anticipate will facilitate faster delivery of products to our customers (particularly those located in Asia), shorter production cycle times, lower inventory requirements, lower costs and increased flexibility of test capacity.
-We are also in the process of implementing supply chain management software which we believe will improve our ability to scale our operations, reduce our inventory requirements and improve the quality of our shipment scheduling commitments with our customers through improved efficiency.
+We have implemented supply chain management software which we believe will improve our ability to scale our operations, reduce our inventory requirements and improve the quality of our shipment scheduling commitments with our customers through improved efficiency.

-Our product portfolio has expanded from a single product in 1996 to nine distinct product families targeting the wireless, wireline and optical markets.
-Our expertise in analog-intensive, high-performance, mixed signal ICs enables us to develop highly differentiated solutions that address large markets.
-For example, our silicon DAA product family is optimized for the PC modem market; our ISOmodem® family of embedded modems has been widely adopted by satellite set-top box manufacturers; and our AeroTM Global System for Mobile Communications (GSM)/General Packet Radio Services (GPRS) transceiver family is being shipped in cellular handsets worldwide.
+Our product set has expanded to a broad portfolio targeting the mobile handset and broad-based mixed-signal applications.
+Our expertise in analog-intensive, high-performance, mixed signal ICs enables us to develop highly differentiated solutions that address multiple markets.
+For example, our silicon direct access arrangement (DAA) product family is optimized for the personal computer (PC) modem market; our ISOmodem® family of embedded modems has been widely adopted by satellite set-top box manufacturers; and our AeroTM GSM/GPRS transceiver family is being shipped in mobile handsets worldwide.
 We continue to introduce next generation ICs with added functionality and further integration.
-During the first nine months of fiscal 2003, we expanded our Aero Transceiver family with the launch of Aero I, a single package GSM/GPRS transceiver, and we introduced a new ISOmodem product family that integrates our third generation silicon DAA.
-We plan to further diversify our product portfolio by introducing products that increase the amount of content we provide for existing applications and by introducing ICs for markets we do not currently address.
-We expect the addition of these new applications to expand our total available market opportunity.
+In February 2004, we introduced a power amplifier product for GSM/GPRS mobile handsets that is in the sampling stage to wireless customers.
+Through our recently acquired MCU business and our internal development efforts, we further diversified our product portfolio.
+We plan to continue to diversify our product portfolio by introducing products that increase the content we provide for existing applications and by introducing ICs for markets we do not currently address, thereby expanding our total available market opportunity.